MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step6/README.md

 > anvROE <- anova(wcs2train.lmROE)<br>
 > write.csv(anvROE, file = "C:/Projets_En_Cours/AI_MTPL/UCI_Internal_Ratings/R Notes/anvROE.csv")<br>

-The 3 results are for variables ROE, IEONLAB and V110A arecollated in one table in Table_4_13_ANOVA.xls<br> in order to match the presentation in the DLMM book on page 150
+The results for the 3 variables ROE, IEONLAB and V110A arecollated in one table in Table_4_13_ANOVA.xls<br> in order to match the presentation in the DLMM book on page 150